-(read here if you have NO CLUE what this is).
+(Read here if you have NO CLUE what this is).
 I do something homemade every year.
 While store-bought items are much easier, the savings with something homemade cannot be beat.
-You can still do something classy and nice even when you are making something homemade.
-Don’t forget that the point of Mishloach Manos is not to impress everyone with your creative and flawless creations but to increase joy to the receiver.
-Some ideas that are budget-friendly and appreciated: fresh bread, muffins, vegetable platter, or cake.
+You can still do something classy and lovely even when you are making something homemade.
+Don’t forget that Mishloach Manos’s point is not to impress everyone with your creative and flawless creations but to increase joy to the receiver.
+Some ideas that are budget-friendly and appreciated: fresh bread, muffins, vegetable platter, a container of soup, or cake.

-As Passover is right around the corner, none of these items need to be too large or else it will just get tossed.
-I find that most of the money goes towards packaging so I try to find packing ideas that will need less.
-For example, a simple bag will usually end up costing less than a basket, cellophane, label and ribbon.
+As Passover is right around the corner, none of these items need to be too large, or else it will just get tossed.
+Most of the money goes towards packaging, so I try to find packing ideas that will need less.
+For example, a simple bag will usually end up costing less than a basket, cellophane, label, and ribbon.
 Gift bags are also easier to assemble and transport.
-They can also be reused.
+The recipient can even reuse them if they want.

 Please note that I am not bashing or criticizing anyone who goes all out for Purim.
-I love getting some of those elaborate and creative mishloach manos but its just not worth going into debt over.
+I love getting some of those elaborate and creative Mishloach Manos, but it is just not worth going into debt over.
 If you can afford it and enjoy it, then go right ahead!
-If you can’t afford it then think hard about why you are determined to make such elaborate concoctions.
+If you can’t afford it, think hard about why you are determined to make and deliver such elaborate concoctions.

 Kids Mishloach Manos

 Kids like candy.
 It’s pretty universal.
-I am not going to make my kids give a healthy or cheap michloach manos if they want otherwise.
+I will not make my kids give healthy or cheap Mishloach Manos if they want otherwise.
 The older they are, the more opinions they have.
-What I do try to do is compromise by having one fun candy item and then something like fun cookies.
+I try to compromise by having one fun candy item and then something like fun cookies.
 This year we are doing a candy stick from Cracker Barrel ($.10 and OU) and then 2-3 colorful cookies (recipe here) in a bag.
 The whole thing will probably be less than $.50 each.
 This also allows me to make a whole bunch so they can give whomever they want without having to ration.
-The parents also appreciate that it’s not too much sticky and messy candy!
+The parents also appreciate that it’s not too much sticky and messy candy.

 Simple and hearty is the theme.
-I try to do a main dish that goes with easy starches like rice or another grain.
+I try to do the main dish that goes with easy starches like rice or another grain.
 Simple side dishes like potatoes and coleslaw will fill up a hungry crowd pretty easily.
 (Read more tips on how to make a feast on a budget).
-One of my splurges is to only use paper goods for the meal.
-But I find that simple, colorful paper goods look so nice and festive without costing too much.
+One of my splurges is only to use paper goods for the meal.
+But I find that simple, colorful paper goods look so lovely and festive without costing too much.